 (Cross-listed with ICAM 102.)
 As an exploration of time dependent media components, this course will deal with the creation and manipulation of digital sound as well as moving images and their integration in multimedia work.
 Use of computer programming to control time is emphasized.
-Portfolio required for admission.
-Prerequisite: VIS 40/ICAM 40 and VIS 140/ICAM 101.
+Prerequisite: VIS 40/ICAM 40 and VIS 140/ICAM 101, department stamp required.
 Note: Materials fee required.